ITNIKITAIT/SelfAssessment/Skills/Programming.md

   - Procedure: 🖐️ used
   - Method: 🖐️ used
   - Class: 🖐️ used
-  - Prototype: 🎓 known
+  - Prototype: u
-  - Event: 🎓 known
+  - Event: u
   - Type: 🙋 explained
   - Flag: 🖐️ used
   - Lexical scope: 🎓 known